πŸ‘€ Who is this for?

 Which Tool Should I Use?

-CriteriaShortcutsMirroringDataflows Gen2Data PipelinesEventstreams
+CriteriaShortcutsMirroringDataflows Gen2Data WranglerData PipelinesEventstreams

-Skill levelLowLowLow (Power Query)Medium (ADF patterns)Medium–High
+Skill levelLowLowLow (Power Query)Low–Medium (visual + code)Medium (ADF patterns)Medium–High

 Common Combinations